geofffranks/spruce/doc/operators.md

 Usage: `(( cartesian-product LITERAL|REFERENCE ... ))`

 The `(( cartesian-product ))` operator accepts an arbitrary number of arguments, outputting a list made up of the product of all its inputs.
-If the input is aliteral, it is treated as a one-element set.
+If the input is a literal, it is treated as a one-element set.
 If it is a reference, it must either be reference a literal type, or an array filled with only literal types.